-Instances of AsyncEventHandler with a release parameter of type Sporadic-Parameters69 or AperiodicParameters70 have a list of release times which correspond to the occurrence times of instances of AsyncEvent71 to which they are attached.
-The minimum interarrival time specified in SporadicParameters72 is enforced when a release time is added to the list.
-Unless the handler explicitly chooses otherwise, there will be one execution of the code in AsyncEventHandler.handleAsyncEvent()73 for each entry in the list.
+Instances of AsyncEventHandler with a release parameter of type Sporadic-Parameters73 or AperiodicParameters74 have a list of release times which correspond to the occurrence times of instances of AsyncEvent75 to which they are attached.
+The minimum interarrival time specified in SporadicParameters76 is enforced when a release time is added to the list.
+Unless the handler explicitly chooses otherwise, there will be one execution of the code in AsyncEventHandler.handleAsyncEvent()77 for each entry in the list.

 The deadline and the time each release event causes the AEH to become eligible for execution are properties of the scheduler that controls the AEH.
-For the base scheduler (at ../../sched_overview-summary.html#AperiodicScheduling), the deadline for each release event is relative to its fire time, and the release takes place at fire time but execution eligibility may be deferred when the queue's MIT violation policy is SAVE.
+For the base scheduler, the deadline for each release event is relative to its fire time, and the release takes place at fire time but execution eligibility may be deferred when the queue's MIT violation policy is SAVE.

 Handlers may do almost anything a realtime thread can do.
 They may run for a long or short time, and they may block.
 (Note: blocked handlers may hold system resources.)
-A handler may not use the RealtimeThread.waitForNextRelease74 or RealtimeThread.waitForNextReleaseInterruptible75 methods.
+A handler may not use the RealtimeThread.waitForNextRelease78 method.

-Normally, handlers are bound to an execution context dynamically when the instances of AsyncEvent76s to which they are bound occur.
+Normally, handlers are bound to an execution context dynamically when the instances of AsyncEvent79s to which they are bound occur.
 This can introduce a (small) time penalty.
-For critical handlers that can not afford the expense, and where this penalty is a problem, BoundAsyncEventHandler77s can be used.
+For critical handlers that cannot afford the expense, and where this penalty is a problem, BoundAsyncEventHandler80s can be used.